 Your collection of modern antiques, rare or signed books, early edition games consoles, such as the Atari, or your Daleks from Doctor Who could be worth hundreds of pounds.

 Are they though?
+And if they are what about your home insurance, does it cover them?
 We take a look.

 Have you got a collection of vintage ladybird books for example?
+Perhaps books passed to you by your parents or grandparents?

 From Jack in the Beanstalk to the Ladbybird book of London, did you know that some of these can fetch £10+ each, even on eBay?

-How about Enid Blyton books?
+How About Enid Blyton Books?

 You may not be aware but Enid Mary Blyton, who died in 1968, was probably the twentieth century’s most successful writer of children’s books.